patricksongzy/inv-track/README.md

 # inv-track
 * a simple inventory tracking web application with
-  * GraphQL queries, mutations and subscriptions
+  * GraphQL queries, mutations and subscriptions (with Redis PubSub)
   * batching dataloaders (N+1 problem)
+  * docker compose for development, test and production
+* see [Extensibility](#extensibility) for future improvements
+* feature: create locations and assign inventory

 ## Running
-* **note** docker compose v3 is required
+* **note** docker compose v3 is required, but this is the **only** dependency to serve this project (because docker <3)

 development: `docker compose up`\
 integration tests: `docker compose -f docker-compose.yml -f integration-test.yml up`\
-production: `docker compose -f docker-compose.yml -f production.yml up`
+optimized: `docker compose -f docker-compose.yml -f optimized.yml up`
+* for production, use the multi-stage build instead located in `./server/Dockerfile.production`

 ## Using
 * using the playground link allows creating GraphQL requests and receiving responses